 EdgeRank is the name commonly given to the algorithm that Facebook uses to determine what articles should be displayed in a user’s News Feed.
 Questions:

 - Does it threaten freedom of expression and other things?

 - People can manipulate the Facebook algorithm to get higher on the list?
 Can people pay to be higher?

 - What if Facebook edits and restricted what appears on your newsfeed?
 For example, when Facebook bans white nationalism.

 What laws currently apply to algorithms?

-Maybe constitutions or bill of rights can provide solutions.
+Constitutions or bill of rights could possibly provide solutions for now.

-What about access to information laws?
+Access to information laws could also help?
 They might be relevant where it is the public sector who is using the algorithm.
 And in South Africa, their access to information laws (PAIA) might also be very relevant because it applies to private bodies as well as public bodies.
 Maybe the grounds for refusal in PAIA can be used to decide when Google must give you access to information.
 PAIA applies vertically and not just horizontally.